-Note for diseases in the tables that are associated with Category A or other potential bioterrorism agents: it is requested that anyone who discovers such a disease consult the MDHHS Lansing Laboratory, (517) 335-8063, immediately in addition to reporting the condition to the appropriate local health department.
+Note for diseases in the tables that are associated with Category A or other potential bioterrorism agents: Anyone who discovers such a disease should immediately consult the MDHHS Lansing Laboratory at (517) 335-8063, in addition to reporting the condition to the appropriate local health department.
 (R. 325.179a)